 Barista is O3 World’s experiment on how personality can drive preferences for differently roasted coffee beans, combining your digital footprint and technology to predict your morning coffee.
 Utilizing IBM Watson's Personality Insights API and an algorithm that analyzes different types of coffee roasts, Barista predicts coffee selections and provides personalized coffee recommendations based on personality insights.

 IoT with Chariot Solutions presented by Don Coleman of Chariot Solutions

 Don Coleman, of Chariot Solutions, will give you a high level overview of a few IoT related projects that Chariot Solutions has been working on.
 This will include highlighting an on ongoing project that Chariot is working on with Canary Compliance, a local company who is revolutionizing compliance within the service station industry.
 You will learn about some of the state of the art IoT hardware and how organizations are applying it in order to drive significant business value.

 Split Flap Displays presented by Mark D. Kuhn of Oat Foundry

 Oat Foundry's latest project has been the Split Flap Displays rolling out for honeygrow.
 The inspiration for the sign came from the vintage split-flap displays now departing (much to the chagrin of world travelers) from airports + train stations.
 The idea was simple: make a split-flap with custom characters controlled by a web portal and each store's POS system.
 The execution involved months of sheet metal design, circuit board prototyping, motor trials, screen printing tests, 3D modeling, back-to-the-drawing-board moments, coding-coding-coding and testing.
 Now, as the signs roll out, we get to see all that hard work come to amazing, rewarding fruition.

-Rapid Med Device presented by Bon Ku of Thomas Jefferson University
+Using Design Thinking to Accelerate Medical Device Development presented by Bon Ku of Thomas Jefferson University